ShannonAlex-MAV3/ride_recap/DOCKER_README.md

 # Stop all services
 docker-compose down

-# Stop and remove volumes (WARNING: This will delete your database data)
+# Stop and remove volumes (NOTE: No local database volumes to worry about)
 docker-compose down -v
 ```